 Time to take responsibility

-Like many others, Hill “was attracted to Bates because of its abolitionist history, and the fact that women and people of color were not excluded from admission even at Bates’ inception,” Hill said.
+Like many others, Hill was attracted to Bates because “women and people of color were not excluded from admission, even at Bates’ inception,” she said.

 And like others, Hill has learned that success at Bates for those groups was elusive early on, and even today the college is grappling with institutional roadblocks that confront students of color, especially when it comes to STEM fields — hence Hill’s appointment.